 Once you can balance and ride the trot work effectively, we usually recommend that your first canters are on the lunge or on the lead rein, where we can have more control over the pony for you.
 Once you can sit the canter (and the transitions in and out) safely and easily, you can start to canter “free” and enjoy moving on to more advanced work, pole work and jumping.

 You will be able to work towards show jumping up to around 1m, depending on your weight and which horse you can ride.
 Remember that there is far more to jumping than the jump itself!
 We make sure that you are balanced and effective in a light (jumping) position in trot and canter over both single poles and a line of poles, and other turning exercises over poles, before you leave the ground.
 We also coach for eventing and arena eventing (jumping with style), and all NSEA events.
 Please note that riders under 18 who do not have a body protector will not be allowed to jump, and air jackets are not permitted at STE.

 What is Stable Management?

 Stable Management is the term we use for learning how to look after and understand a horse.
 It covers everything from day to day care of horses in the stable and field, being able to recognise when they are ill and knowing what to do about it, and understanding how their body works inside and out.
 Participants are able to understand how horses move, behave and survive in the wild and learn about their history.
-With our qualified staff we are able to train for all Pony Club Care Badges, and PC exams/BHS exams up to Pony Club AH Test and BHS Stage 4 Care.
+With our qualified staff we are able to train for all Pony Club Care Badges, and BHS exams up to BHS Stage 3 Care.